City of Bristol

 - Windmill Hill

 In the UK, a ward is a subdivision of a local authority area, used mainly for electoral and statistical purposes.
 Defined by the ONS, wards represent the primary unit for local elections, each returning one or more councillors to the local council.
 Wards are also used as a key geography for presenting population and census data.
+We have this list page for easy browsing of all electoral wards: List of all Electoral Wards in the UK.

-Parishes in Bristol, City of
+Parishes in City of Bristol

-Bristol, City of is entirely unparished—there are no civil parishes in this local authority district.
+City of Bristol is entirely unparished—there are no civil parishes in this local authority district.

 Parishes are the lowest tier of local government; where they don’t exist, those very local services and representation sit directly with the principal council.
+We have this list page for easy browsing of all parishes: List of Civil Parishes in England and Wales.

-Built-up Areas in Bristol, City of
+Built-up Areas in City of Bristol

-Bristol, City of covers 9 built-up areas, listed below in alphabetical order.
+City of Bristol covers 9 built-up areas, listed below in alphabetical order.

 - Avonmouth *